Car accidents happen. They really do.

 How To Make A Claim

-If you are unsure whether or not you can make a claim, the best thing to do will be to get in touch with a personal injury specialist for a no-obligation consultation.
+If you are unsure whether or not you can make a claim, the best thing to do would be to get in touch with a personal injury specialist for a non-obligation consultation.

 They will very quickly be able to determine whether or not you can make a claim and get the ball rolling if you wish to proceed.

 It is then a matter of collating evidence, building a case and notifying the negligent party that you are making a claim.

 Your personal injury solicitor will handle all of the negotiations for you, and in many cases, there will be a no win no fee guarantee.